AWS D1.1:2025 · Table 5.11 · Category B

 Why This Preheat for API 5L X42 with SAW

 Higher-strength pipeline grade at 42 ksi for moderate-pressure transmission.
-With low-hydrogen SAW, this combination falls under Category B rather than Category A, reflecting the lower hydrogen potential of the consumable.
-The 32°F minimum preheat is lower than what non-low-hydrogen SMAW would require at the same thickness.
-Low-hydrogen electrodes and inherently low-hydrogen wire processes reduce the driving force for hydrogen-induced cracking in the heat-affected zone.
+With low-hydrogen SAW, this combination falls under Category B rather than Category A — the submerged arc process with granular flux produces controlled hydrogen levels, with flux condition being the primary variable.
+The 32°F minimum preheat is lower than what non-low-hydrogen SMAW would require at the same thickness because SAW significantly reduces the driving force for hydrogen-induced cracking in the heat-affected zone.

 Typical Applications for API 5L X42